 Improve Agent Efficiency and Customer Satisfaction

-With field level permissions, you can control data accessibility for specific fields.
+With attribute level permissions, you can control data accessibility for specific attributes.
 This means that your billing team or fulfillment team only sees information relevant to their role.
 Focused views drive down average handle times so your team can help even more customers.

 Secure Your Customer Data

 Kustomer’s commitment to data security is demonstrated by our SOC 2 Level II certification and HIPAA compliance.
-Restrict data access at the field level to mitigate risk and de-risk systems for greater compliance.
+Restrict data access at the attribute level to mitigate risk and de-risk systems for greater compliance.
 This is essential for clients with highly private personal information in industries such as financial services and healthcare.
 Limit write access, but permit read access to guard data integrity while maintaining accessibility.
-This can also be used to support

 Although many companies bill themselves as purveyors of exceptional, personalized customer service, the reality is markedly different.
 In fact, for most, a typical customer service experience can devolve to tropes often reserved for speed dating.
 Too frequently, customers find themselves having to reshare their name, history, and problem ad nauseum when communicating with a brand’s customer service team.
 And so, what should be a straightforward and personalized experience often becomes a fragmented, impersonal one.

 The numbers paint a bleak landscape.
 According to the CCW Digital Market Study, 49% of organizations felt their biggest concern was a lack of 360-degree view of their customers—as a result, they couldn’t provide a unified experience across all channels.
 What’s more, insufficient data and disconnected systems make it a challenge for businesses to know enough about their customers to personalize the customer service experience.